 Entertainment and Fun

 The vibe in Thailand is certainly more liberal and as a consequence more fun.
 That’s not to say that Malaysia isn’t, but it’s more restrained.

-Anyone who like to drink may be shocked by the prices of alcohol in Malaysia.
+Anyone who likes to drink may be shocked by the prices of alcohol in Malaysia.
 This is because of the tax on alcohol, which means that drinks can be expensive, especially if out on a big night out.
-That said, it can be costly paying for drinks in average to upscale places in Thailand.
+That said, it can be costly paying for drinks on average to upscale places in Thailand.
 Before I quit drinking alcohol it was fairly common for me to pay 150-180 Baht for a JD coke, prices you would see in London pubs.

-Mention Thailand night life and soon the conversation veers to the infamous go-go bars and clubs in Thailand.
+Mention Thailand nightlife and soon the conversation veers to the infamous go-go bars and clubs in Thailand.
 The fact is this occupies a few well-known streets and areas in Bangkok, but you can often find them in other towns too but don’t tend to be everywhere you look.
 There is no need to go into details on this post about this, if you haven’t experienced this yourself then you can easily find this information online.

-Needless to say, in Malaysia you don’t see any obvious go-go bars or dodgy massage parlours.
+Needless to say, in Malaysia, you don’t see any obvious go-go bars or dodgy massage parlours.
 There are surely going to be some, as there are in most countries and cities around the world.

 Anyone who knows me, or spent enough time in a few of my posts, will know – I am certainly no prude, but as a family man I wouldn’t want my kids to see what’s on display in some places in Thailand.